 In a marked addition to the ASEAN+1 agreements, the RCEP makes specific provisions for government procurement.
-It is a step in the right direction especially given the increased levels of government stimulus globally in 2020.
+It is a step in the right direction especially given the increased levels of government stimulus globally in the last two years.

 E-commerce